HDGH Patient Visitation

 Please note an Outbreak has been declared on the Rehabilitation Tower.
 To learn more please read our latest statement.

 Hôtel Dieu Grace Healthcare (HDGH) continues to maintain the safety of our patients, families, staff, and physicians as our highest priority.

 Visitation at HDGH has been modified to protect our patients, clients and community.
 At this time, we offering the following ways in which loved ones can be involved:

 - TNI Visitation

 All individuals entering the campus must adhere to the following:

-- All visitors must wear a surgical mask or non-medical mask.
+- All visitors must wear a surgical mask and visor

 - Individuals are required to practice proper hand hygiene.